What is a tundish on a boiler?

 The common usage locations of the tundish are:

-- Discharge tubes of the water heating equipment such as water heaters, cylinders, etc.
+- Discharge tubes of the water heating equipment such as water boilers, hot water cylinders, etc.

 - Drainpipes of unwanted plumbing systems linked with air conditioning of the buildings